RoboJackets/mjackets-api/docs/contributing/api_development.rst

 to understand your code.
 Be generous — the next one may be you!

-For automatically generating api documentation, it is important that doxygen Javadoc-style formatting is used when writing comments for functions and classes.
+For automatically generating api documentation, it is important that Doxygen Javadoc-style formatting is used when writing comments for functions and classes.

 File Comments
 =============